pmj1426/Command-and-Control/README.md

 # the-general
-The general is a reverse shell command and control server project.
-The scripts are written in python.
+The general is a command and control script designed to allow remote access to a machine.
+The programs are written entirely in Python.